Choate-Robotics/BayesianGame/README.md

 Processing sketches to simulate creating maps from noisy information channels.

 In this Processing sketch, we create a Field that has a number randomly positioned boxes that may overlap.
+The Field is displayed on the left half of the display.
+There is also an MyMap object that is displayed on the right hand side of the display.
+The MyMap object a grid that displays the likelihood of there being an object in corresponding region of the Field.
-Then there is a Sensor object that looks at random positions in the field and reports that it findings.
-The sensor is prone to error with the following issues:
+Initially the all areas of the MyMap object are set to a 20% chance of there being an object.
+There is a Sensor object that looks at random positions in the Field and reports that it findings to the MyMap object by calling its ```update``` method.
+The Sensor object is prone to error with the following issues:

 | Error type | Error strength|
 |------------|---------------|